abhilashkrishnan/kafka-esb-scala/README.md

 The process flow can be depicted as:

-* Kafka Console Producer -> input-topic
+* Kafka Producer Console -> input-topic
 * Reader or Consumer <- input-topic
+* Process the received message
 * Writer or Producer -> output-topic
-* Kafka Console Consumer <- output-topic
+* Kafka Consumer Console <- output-topic

 To run this application do the following steps: